pulumi/registry/themes/default/content/registry/packages/cloudinit/installation-configuration.md

 ---
 title: Cloudinit Setup
-meta_desc: |
-    Setup for infrastructure as code in the Pulumi <placeholder> package
+meta_desc: This page provides an overview on how to configure credentials for the Pulumi cloud-init Provider.
 layout: installation
 ---